SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

 The input file ``-i`` tbphiv.pdb contains all the heavy atoms composing the protein-DNA system.
 Mapped residues are selected through option ``-R``.
-The selection considers a buffer of two base pairs at each side of the TATA box (**Figure 1**).
+The selection considers a "buffer region" of two base pairs at each side of the TATA box (**Figure 1**).
 The atomistic/CG interface must always be a step of B form DNA.
 The resulting coordinates are saved in the output ``-o`` dna_hyb.pdb.